Blackfury7/Autotyper-app/README.md

 ## IMPROVEMENTS

-1. I am implementing a subscription model for this desktop application, similar to those used by Netflix and Amazon Prime, to enhance user experience.
+1. I am implementing a subscription model for this desktop application, similar to those used by Netflix and Amazon Prime, to enhance the user experience.

-2. I am currently working on a security patch for this application to ensure its safety and reliability.
+2. Currently, I am working on a security patch for this application to ensure its safety and reliability.

-3. In order to make the application more accessible to users, I am developing a website to complement the desktop version.
+3. To make the application more accessible to users, I am developing a website to complement the desktop version.